29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/game-analasys/game-analasys.typ

 Certain solutions appear more than once, meaning we can prioritise them to mitigate more risks at lower time/complexity costs.
 == Driver Skill
 We have concluded that driving is a factor in nearly all the rules specifically targeted defence and offence, High Stakes is a skillful game that requires lots of practice from the driver.
 Putting emphasis on training our driver, using drills, friendly matches etc. must be a priority.
-== Control and Prescision
+== Control and Precision
-We have also concluded that prescicion is key to avoiding rule infringement and also to maintain effectivness.
-All mechanisms must be designed with extreme prescision with lots of time allocate for fine-tuning to a) maximise effectiveness of mechanism and b) avoid breaking rules such as SG4 and SG7.
+We have also concluded that prescicion is key to avoiding rule infringement and also to maintain effectiveness.
+All mechanisms must be designed with extreme precision with lots of time allocate for fine-tuning to a) maximise effectiveness of mechanism and b) avoid breaking rules such as SG4 and SG7.
 = The Plan
-This game and rule analasys has allowed us to form a plan on how we will approach the coming weeks as we organise ourselves to tackle the season.
+This game and rule analasis has allowed us to form a plan on how we will approach the coming weeks as we organise ourselves to tackle the season.
-== Timeline Considerationss
+== Timeline Considerations
 - The emphasis on driver practice means we will try our best to allow for plenty of driver practice
 - The further emphasis on autonomous tuning means we will have to make ample room for autonomous testing in the timeline == Careful Design
-- We will also be making sure that all our designs our designed with strength, prescicion and effectiveness in mind during all stages of the design process -- this is especially prominent during te CAD phase
+- We will also be making sure that all our designs our designed with strength, prescicion and effectiveness in mind during all stages of the design process -- this is especially prominent during the CAD phase